3.2 Cart Slinger Procedures

 -

-- Put creamy pops in middle whenever possible
+- Put creamy pops in middle whenever possible, or directly beside the cold plates.

 -

-- If you need more than 250 pops, place up to an additional 5 boxes on top of the vertical boxes.
+- If you need more than 200 pops, place up to an additional 7 boxes on top of the horizontal boxes.

-- Place 1-3 5 pound blocks of ice equally spaced on top of the boxes of pops. (remember to rotate your ice during the shift so pops don’t get too cold or melt)
+- If using dry ice, place one to three 5-pound blocks of dry ice equally spaced on top of the boxes of pops. (remember to rotate your ice during the shift so pops don’t get too cold or melt)

-- Dry ice sublimates (melts) faster the more surface area is exposed.
-When it is broken up it melts faster.
+- Dry ice dissipates faster the more air it is exposed to.
+When it is broken up it dissipates even faster.
 This is helpful if you need it to get an area cold very quickly, but in a cart it can actually be too cold.
 For that reason it is best to use fewer large pieces than many small pieces.

 Slinger Checklist